peteroupc/peteroupc.github.io/random.md

 - **Period.** The number of random numbers a PRNG can generate in one sequence before the sequence repeats.
 The period will not be greater than 2<sup>`L`</sup> where `L` is the PRNG's _seed length_.

 <a id=Unpredictable_random_Generators></a>
-## Unpredictable-random Generators
+## Unpredictable-Random Generators

 Unpredictable-random implementations (also known as "cryptographically strong" or "cryptographically secure" RNGs) are indispensable in computer security and information security contexts, such as--

 -  generating keying material, such as encryption keys,
 -  generating random passwords or session identifiers,
--  generating "salts" to vary cryptographic hashes of the same password, and
+-  generating "salts" to vary cryptographic hashes of the same password,
--  use in secure communication protocols.
+-  use in secure communication protocols, and
+-  use in multiplayer networked games where predicting future random numbers would give a player an unfair advantage.

 They are also useful in other contexts, such as--